mathworks/matlab-circleci-orb/README.md

 ```

 ### Run MATLAB Script
 Run the commands in a file named `myscript.m` in the root of your repository using MATLAB R2023b.
-To install the specified release of MATLAB on the runner, specify the `install` command with its `release` parameter in your pipeline.
+To install the specified release of MATLAB on the runner, specify the `release` parameter of the `install` command.
 To run the script, specify the `run-command` command.

 ```YAML
 version: 2.1